alinafghan/Ticketeer/README.md

 # Ticketeer - Databases Project

 ## Alina Afghan (24491) & Hiba Mallick (24015)

+##<3

 ### Business Scenario

 With the rise in ticketed events, it can be difficult to buy tickets for each event from individual venues/performers.
 A ticket management system, like Ticketeer, aims to solve this problem by allowing users to book tickets for all types of ticketed events on one platform.
 Users can book and purchase tickets for a variety of event categories, from their favorite performers and organizations in the venue and timing of their choice.

 ### Business Rules

 Explanation of the core business rules and use cases:
 Performers of varying types can create and schedule different types of events on the site for users to buy tickets for.
 They can also connect with venues in different regions and locations, see their availability and schedule their events there.
 Users can browse through events.
 Users can filter events by date, venues, performers, organizers and event categories.
 Users can view events for each date, venue, performer, organizer and event category.
 Users can book tickets and perform transactions
 An event can only be scheduled for one day.
-For a multiple-day event, book multiple events can register as user, or performer. performer can only organize their own events, user can only book tickets. if a performer wants to book tickets they need to register as a user
+For a multiple-day event, book multiple events can register as user, or performer. performer can only organize their own events, user can only book tickets. if a performer wants to book tickets they need to register a performer account with a different set of priveleges
+An event must have a number of tickets assigned at creation Number of tickets can be updated later

 ### Entities, Attributes, and Relationships

 Detailed description of entities, attributes, and relationships including multiplicity constraints:

 Events
-event_id(int, primary key),event_name(varchar(255),venue_id(int, foreign key),event_date(date),event_start_time(time),event_end_time(time),performer(int, foreign key),organizer_id(int, foreign key),event_category_id(int, foreign key),num_of_tickets(int)
+event_id(int, primary key),event_name (varchar(255)),venue_id(int, foreign key),event_date(date),event_start_time(time),event_end_time(time),performer(int, foreign key),organizer_id(int, foreign key),event_category_id(int, foreign key),num_of_tickets(int)
 venues, performers, organizers, event_category many (events) to many (venues)